marialagunero/eveningsecondcodereview/README.md

 ### Description

-_This page is a survey where you can pick a code language to learn based on your preferences.
-Uses forms and branching._
+_This page is a survey where you can pick a code language to learn based on answering a list of 5 questions.
+This project uses forms and branching._

 ## Program Setup Instructions

 * _Open in Browser.
-Must have bootstrap, css, js, and jQuery to view_
+Must have bootstrap, css, js, and updates jQuery to view page._

 ## Known Bugs